Vijayawada: Road

+MG Road in Vijayawada is home to the Golden Mile Project, India’s first smart street initiative.
+Covering a 2.9 km stretch from the Police Control Room to Benz Circle, it was launched as a Proof of Concept for the Smart City initiative by the Government of Andhra Pradesh.
+Supported by Cisco Systems, the project provides facilities such as free Wi-Fi, intelligent street lighting, smart parking, and digital kiosks.
+The total cost of ₹7.83 crore was shared between Cisco, the Andhra Pradesh Urban Finance & Infrastructure Development Corporation, and the Vijayawada Municipal Corporation.
+The project enables real-time monitoring through the City Digital Platform at the municipal office.
+It includes 101 surveillance cameras, with some capable of calculating traffic density and providing live reports.
+Additionally, 35 Wi-Fi access points and 240 smart solar-powered lights were installed for public use.
+Parking sensors help reduce congestion, and motion sensors manage traffic and detect violations.
+The project also introduced Remote Expert Government Services, allowing citizens to communicate with officials via video calls.

 Rail

 Vijayawada Junction railway station was established in the year 1888.
 It is one of the busiest stations of Indian Railways, the busiest railway station in South India, and is classified as a Non-Suburban Grade-2 (NSG-2) station in Vijayawada railway division.
 The station is a junction station for the trains from Hyderabad, Chennai Central, Machilipatnam and Visakhapatnam Junction.
 A train route connecting Vijayawada and Hyderabad was laid in 1889.
 Suburban rail services are operated from the railway station to the nearby cities of Guntur and Tenali.
 The city houses the headquarters of Vijayawada railway division, one of the three railway divisions of South Coast Railway zone.
 The station has also a diesel and electric loco sheds which have a capacity of holding 220 locos by both the sheds.
 The city of Vijayawada has several satellite stations such as Gannavaram, Gunadala, Krishna Canal, Ramavarappadu, Kondapalli, Rayanapadu, Madhura Nagar, and Nidamanuru.